Year-end and Tax Preparation

 While every business is different, service-based businesses usually have higher profit margins than product-based businesses.
 You may need to review your financial statements (or last year's T2125 Schedule) to determine where your business currently sits.
 Here is a good starting point that you can then tinker with until you get something that fits.

-• Operating Expenses are allocated the remaining percentage of revenue 45 - 53% of revenue before tax.
+- Operating Expenses are allocated the remaining percentage of revenue: 45 - 53% of revenue before tax.
 This is the cash you run the business on if you want a paycheque and want your business to be profitable.
-If this amount doesn't cover your expenses, you need to reduce business expenses and/or increase sales.
+If this amount doesn't cover your expenses, you need to reduce business expenses and/or increase sales not fuelled by debt.
 You need to find ways to optimize your business.
 I.E. run a tighter ship.

 As your business grows or you become more comfortable managing your cash, you can add other target accounts, such as a capital expenditure account, a debt repayment account, a marketing account, or a rainy day account.